-to the left-hand side of (\ref{IPWEE2}), substitute estimators into $\bm{\alpha}$ and $\bm{\beta}$, and then the doubly robust estimator $\hat{\bm{\theta}}^{\rm DR}$ is given by solving with respect to $\bm{\theta}$ that it equals to $\bm{0}_p$.
-This estimator is known to not only improve the inverse-probability-weighted estimator but also be semiparametric locally efficient (\citealt{RobRot95}).
-In addition, if either the propensity score or the conditional expectation is specified correctly, it is consistent, and hence is said to be doubly robust.
+to the left-hand side of (\ref{IPWEE2}), substitute estimators for $\bm{\alpha}$ and $\bm{\beta}$, and then find the doubly robust estimator $\hat{\bm{\theta}}^{\rm DR}$ by solving with respect to $\bm{\theta}$ such that it equals $\bm{0}_p$.
+This estimator not only improves the inverse-probability-weighted estimator but also is semiparametric locally efficient (\citealt{RobRot95}).
+In addition, if either the propensity score or the conditional expectation is specified correctly, it is consistent and hence said to be doubly robust.